agama-project/agama/doc/yupdate.md

   mode.
 The files will not be minimized and additional `*.map` files will be generated.
 This helps with debugging in the browser, you can get the locations in the original source files.
+- `YUPDATE_SKIP_FRONTEND=1` - Skip updating the web frontend.
+Use this option when you use the webpack development server for running the web frontend.
+  In that case updating the web frontend does not make sense because it is running in a different server.
+This saves some time and disk/RAM space.
+- `YUPDATE_SKIP_BACKEND=1` - Skip updating the DBus service backend.
+This is the opposite case for the previous option.

 ## Notes